fluttercommunity/get_it/README.md

   Future<void> popScope();

   /// if you have a lot of scopes with names you can pop (see [popScope]) all
-  /// scopes above the scope with [name] including that scope
+  /// scopes above the scope with [name] including that scope unless [inclusive]= false
-  /// Scopes are poped in order from the top
+  /// Scopes are popped in order from the top
-  /// As dispose funcions can be async, you should await this function.
+  /// As dispose functions can be async, you should await this function.
-  /// it no scope with [name] exists, nothing is popped and `false` is returned Future<bool> popScopesTill(String name);
+  /// it no scope with [name] exists, nothing is popped and `false` is returned Future<bool> popScopesTill(String name, {bool inclusive = true});

   /// Clears all registered types for the current scope
   /// If you provided dispose function when registering they will be called